danielabar/meblog/src/markdown/rails-query-perf.md

 Execution Time: 4.229 ms
 ```

-This is because the index allows Postgres to quickly locate and retrieve the relevant rows.
+This is because the index allows PostgreSQL to quickly locate and retrieve the relevant rows.

 ### Maybe Visualize